 Without the Currency Converter Widget, the customer needs to do their own research on the exchange rate and how much their bank charges to exchange currencies to pay for the order.

-For example, if you were to travel to Europe with your US-based credit card, you would purchase something in Euros (the shop base currency) and your bank would charge you the conversion and any international fees they apply.
-The same process applies to WooCommerce: The exchange rate and fees are not charged by WooCommerce; they’re charged by the customer’s bank that sets the exchange rate and associated fees.
+For example, if you travel to Europe with your US-based credit card and purchase something in Euros (the shop base currency), your bank would charge you the conversion and any international fees.
+The same applies to WooCommerce: The exchange rate and fees are not charged by WooCommerce; they’re charged by the customer’s bank that sets the exchange rate and associated fees.